-For my next post on turmeric, I'll be sharing how you can use turmeric to combat sun damage and signs of aging.
+For my next post on turmeric, I'll be sharing how you can use turmeric to soothe Psoriasis.
 Make sure you are following the Turmeric topic to stay up to date on all of the posts!

 xox, Dr. G